 In case you're strapped for time, I'll make it more concise and give you an overview of his findings on gold as a risk free asset:

 Prior to the BIS reclassification, gold was considered a tier three asset, which limited its value on bank balance sheets and hindered its ability to be used as collateral.
-This reclassification of gold has significant implications for the role of gold in the financial industry, as under Basel III, it is now considered a riskless asset on par with cash.
+This reclassification of gold has significant implications for the role of gold in the financial industry, as under Basel III, it is now considered a Tier 1 reserve asset and a riskless asset on par with cash.

 The 2021 reclassification of riskless assets may have been influenced by a late 2010's trend of accumulation and repatriation of gold by European banks.
 Schectman notes that this started in 2017 with the Deutsche Bundesbank; the national banks of Hungary, Turkey, the Czech Republic and the Netherlands quickly followed suit.

 As a result of the great European repatriation of gold, financial experts suggest that now that gold is considered a riskfree asset, it may now be used more frequently as collateral in financial transactions and may be used to diversify portfolios, as it is positively correlated with the market.

 Gold becoming risk free may also have an impact on the prices of gold and the interest rates of bonds.
 As an investor, it's important for you to consult with a financial advisor and use financial modeling and computational finance tools to understand the tradeoffs and potential returns of investing in gold.

 Meanwhile, if you're more of a go-getter and want to protect your finances from inflation, consider our gold buying options.
 With our dealers, you can purchase any size of gold (from a gram to many ounces) in a few quick keystrokes and easily have some nice, shiny, beautiful risk free assets in the palm of your hand.